martindotpy/image-coffee-utils/README.md

 ```

 This command will build the Docker images of Spring Microservices (Docker
-Compose will build the Python image) and run the application using Docker
+Compose will build the Python and C# image) and run the application using Docker
 Compose.

 ## User Interface (UI)